ppy/osu-wiki/news/2022/2022-08-01-osumonthly-1.md

 The mania k-pop community is going to be absolutely ecstatic at this next showcase.

-With ::Onta\1Bekasi::{ user=8677684 } not just clearing but FCing the deceptively difficult yet soothing myriad of LNs and intricate patterns that [My Man](https://osu.ppy.sh/beatmapsets/514681#mania/1093212) so elegantly puts on display, the decision as to what to pick for July's monthly score was all but made for us.
+With ::Onta_Bekasi::{ user=8677684 } not just clearing but FCing the deceptively difficult yet soothing myriad of LNs and intricate patterns that [My Man](https://osu.ppy.sh/beatmapsets/514681#mania/1093212) so elegantly puts on display, the decision as to what to pick for July's monthly score was all but made for us.

 Enduring only a tiny 0.02% accuracy drop across a 3-minute long slog of over 5000 notes, Onta_Bekasi's showing is top tier stuff, and we think you'll understand why after seeing it for yourself below.